Plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 Hide table rows
 ---------------

 Let us assume we have a collection of employees.
-We want to render a table with information about them, but we want to hide employees from a specific department (:code:`development`).
+We want to render a table with information about them, but we want to hide employees from a specific department (``development``).

 This is JSON representation of employees data: